 Replication is not activated by default.
-You can activate it for any local backup of a disk, partition or entire computer that uses the local destination (to an external or internal disk) that you configured in Acronis True Image 2020 or higher.
+You can activate it for any local backup of a disk, partition, or entire machine, that uses the local destination (to an external or internal disk) that you configured in Acronis True Image (2020 or 2021) or Acronis Cyber Protect Home Office.
 You can activate the replication in a special tab of a backup plan.